theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Also, note that all women travel to Syria with their husbands, which doubles the number of people travelling to Syria.
 I am unable to wrap my head around the idea that 64,000 men and women joined the ISIS.
 All from Kerala.
 Though over a period of 10 years.

 Sure, Muslim men can have four wives, which could make the number 40,000, not 64,000.
-Will these men at least one wife who would not be taken to Syria?
+Will these men have at least one wife who would not be taken to Syria?
 Then, the number is about 43,000.

 ### The numbers superimposed on the population